p-ortmann/dyntapy/joss/paper.md

 ![Link and node attributes can be inspected by hovering.
 The user can define which attributes to display.\label{fig:link}](figures/od_flow_reconstruction.png)

-We provide a set of algorithms for solving the deterministic Traffic Assignment Problem, namely, Dial's Algorithm B [@dial_path-based_2006] and the Method of Successive Averages.
+We provide two algorithms for solving the deterministic Traffic Assignment Problem, namely, Dial's Algorithm B [@dial_path-based_2006] and the Method of Successive Averages.
 For solving the stochastic uncongested Traffic Assignment Problem, we use Dial's Algorithm [@dial_probabilistic_1971].
-For the deterministic Dynamic Assignment Problem we utilize the iterative link transmission model[@himpe_efficient_2016], as dynamic network loading component, an iterative route choice component introduced in [@himpe_integrated_2016] relying on the concept of quasi reduced projection [@mahutComparisonAssignmentMethods2008] and travel time calculations of the MLI type as introduced in [@long_discretised_2011].
+For the deterministic Dynamic Assignment Problem we utilize the iterative link transmission model[@himpe_efficient_2016], as dynamic network loading component, an iterative route choice component introduced in [@himpe_integrated_2016] based on quasi-reduced projection [@mahutComparisonAssignmentMethods2008] and travel time calculations of the MLI type as introduced in [@long_discretised_2011].

 We welcome contributions by other authors to add to this selection.
 In the short term the stochastic Dynamic Traffic Assignment model that was introduced in [@verstraete_consistent_2021] will be added to the list of available algorithms.

-dyntapy is being used for scenario analysis as part of DUET [@raes_duet_2021].
-A platform for digital twins of cities in which policy makers can explore the impact of road network changes on congestion and emissions.
+dyntapy is being used for scenario analysis as part of DUET [@raes_duet_2021], a platform for digital twins of cities in which policy makers can explore the impact of road network changes on congestion and emissions.

 For usage examples and tutorials we refer to our [documentation](https://gitlab.kuleuven.be/ITSCreaLab/public-toolboxes/dyntapy).